|

 This ground was shared by a number of other golf clubs and the Honourable Company would also play the West Links at North Berwick

 during the summer months.
-Again overcrowding forced them to move further down the coast, eventually settling on another
+Again overcrowding at Musselburgh forced them to move further down the coast to another race track at

 Mr. B. Hall Blyth is credited with securing the transference of the Honourable Company of Edinburgh Golfers from Musselburgh to